Fabio-Poli/CCT-Thesis-Project/README.md

 Capstone Project

 **Project Overview**
-This repository houses the research project titled "Predicting European Stock Market Trends through Economic Indicators: A Machine Learning Approach".
+This repository houses the research project titled "Predicting European Index Market Trends through Economic Indicators: A Machine Learning Approach".
 The goal of this project is to explore and analyze the potential of machine learning (ML) models in forecasting stock market trends in Europe, using a range of economic indicators.

 **Research Objective**
 The primary objective is to evaluate the effectiveness of machine learning models in interpreting and predicting European stock market trends.
-This involves developing and comparing ML models against traditional linear models to understand the influence of economic indicators like interest rates, inflation and bonds yield data on stock market dynamics.
+This involves developing and comparing ML models against traditional linear models to understand the influence of economic indicators like interest rates, inflation, and bond yield data on stock market dynamics.

 **Repository Structure**
 Data Collection: Scripts and datasets used for collecting financial and economic data.